-Age at Maturity
+13.2 Age at Maturity

 Prior to return year 2012, the age composition for hatchery origin returns to PRH was generated by pooling all of the sub-samples from the volunteer trap and ponded fish after expanding for differing demographic sample rates and sub-sample rates.
 Only one demographic sample rate was used annually in the Hanford Reach stream survey; precluding the need to expand and pool samples.
-In addition, the fish origin was assigned by location of survey due to the lack of identifiable hatchery marks and low coded-wire tag recoveries that were not representative of natural origin fish.
-Hence, the age composition for natural origin returns was generated from all the samples collected within the carcass survey.
-Likewise, the age composition for hatchery origin fish was generated from all samples collected at PRH.
+In addition, the fish origin was assigned by location of survey due to the lack of identifiable hatchery marks and low CWT recoveries that were not representative of natural origin fish.
+Hence, the age composition for natural origin returns was generated from all the samples collected within the carcass survey regardless of true origin.
+Likewise, the age composition for hatchery origin fish was generated from all samples collected at PRH regardless of true origin.

 The age compositions of the Hanford Reach escapement and the PRH returns are not directly comparable between locations without some adjustment.
 There is likely a recovery bias against smaller/younger fish in the stream surveys (Zhou 2002; Murdoch et al. 2010; Richards and Pearsons, 2013).
 Hence, the age composition for the Hanford Reach escapement is likely biased towards larger/older fish.
 Results and brief discussion for the pilot carcass bias assessments are given in Appendix I. All fish recovered from the PRH volunteer trap are available for systematic sampling; reducing the potential bias of the age composition data.
-Although this dataset is imperfect, the dataset is maintained for future reference should a method be established to correct the data for associated age and origin bias (Table 39).
+Although this dataset is imperfect, the dataset is maintained for future reference should a method be established to correct the data for associated age and origin bias (Table 38).

-The availability of otolith data combined with other hatchery mark data from the Hanford Reach carcass recoveries for the 2012 through 2015 return years provide the ability to estimate age compositions for both hatchery and natural origin fish within the Hanford Reach escapement (Table 40).
-However, the hatchery origin age composition may be influenced by the low number of hatchery origin fish present in the demographic samples which is further reduced by sub-sampling the demographic origin.
+The availability of otolith data combined with other hatchery mark data from the Hanford Reach carcass recoveries for the 2012 through 2016 return years provide the ability to estimate age compositions for both hatchery and natural origin fish within the Hanford Reach escapement (Table 40).
+However, the hatchery origin age composition may be influenced by the low number of hatchery origin fish present in the demographic samples which is further reduced by subsampling the demographic origin.
 In addition, the age composition for both groups may be biased towards larger fish due to potential size recovery biases in the carcass surveys.
-Larger demographic samples per return year may be required to better represent the age composition data before conclusions can be made.
+Larger demographic samples per return year are required to better represent the age composition data before conclusions can be made.
 Beginning with return year 2014, the sub-sample size to determine origin was increased substantially to roughly 2,500 fish in order to capture more hatchery origin fish in the sub-sample.
-The limited available data suggests that natural origin fish return at older ages than hatchery origin fish.
+Regardless of the methodology, it appears that natural origin fish return at older ages than hatchery origin fish (Table 39 and Table 40).
+More specifically, the proportion of hatchery origin fish was higher than natural origin fish at ages 2 and 3, and the opposite was true for ages 4, 5, and 6 during brood years 2007-2011.

-Table 39Age compositions for fall Chinook salmon sampled in the Hanford Reach escapement compared to fall Chinook salmon sampled at Priest Rapids Hatchery (genders combined), brood years 1998 - 2009.
+Table 38 Age compositions for fall Chinook salmon sampled in the Hanford Reach escapement compared to fall Chinook salmon sampled at Priest Rapids Hatchery (genders combined), Brood Years 1998-2011.